shainamighty/ecom-fraud-detection/README.md

 of ₹7.84M naive cost) — 76% fraud recall at 12.6% precision.

-The honest takeaway: on this dataset, the fraud/non-fraud probability distributions aren't well-separated enough for threshold placement to matter much — the model itself (not the threshold) is the bottleneck.
-This is a useful negative result and a natural bridge to future work below, rather than an oversold "we saved millions" claim.
+The honest takeaway: on this dataset, the fraud/non-fraud probability distributions aren't well-separated enough for threshold placement alone to move the needle much — the model itself (not the cutoff) is the bottleneck.
+That's a useful finding in its own right, and a natural bridge to the future work below, rather than an oversold "we saved millions" claim.

 ## Future work

-- Try gradient-boosted feature interactions beyond the two engineered here (e.g. amount-per-account-age-day rate)
+- Try additional feature interactions beyond the two engineered here (e.g. amount-per-account-age-day rate)
 - SHAP-based explainability for individual flagged transactions
-- Since the threshold barely moved cost, the more promising direction is better features (e.g. sequential/behavioral signals if the dataset supported repeat customers — this dataset has near-unique customer/IP values, limiting velocity-style features)
+- Since the threshold barely moved cost, the more promising direction is better features — e.g. sequential/behavioral velocity signals, though this dataset's near-unique customer/IP values limit that here
 - Calibration check (Platt/isotonic) before treating raw XGBoost scores as cost-weighted probabilities